besnikhysaj/angularjs-civicrm-extension/README.md

 - Adds a "Manage Memberships" link in your Civicrm Page

-- Sorts Memberships List by Name, Type, Start Date and End Date
+- Sorts Memberships List by "Name", "Type", "Start Date" and "End Date"

 - Filters the list of memberships by "Start Date", "From Start Date" and "To Start Date"